Mielek/apim-policy-toolkit/README.md

 ## Contributing

-Please refer to [CONTRIBUTION](CONTRIBUTION.md) file for contribution guidance.
+Please refer to our [guide](CONTRIBUTING.md) for the contribution guidance.